G-Milzink/CI_PP3_MD/README.md

 1. [Colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: Used to add color to the terminal improving application feedback and overall readability and improve the user experience.

 2. [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: Used to store main body of data comprising the database, messages to display to user, search results and user login details in a googlew spreadsheet.
-3. [Google Cloud Platform](https://cloud.google.com/cloud-console/) - was used to manage access and permissions to the google services, google auth, sheets etc.
+3. [Google Cloud Platform](https://cloud.google.com/cloud-console/) - JUSTIFICATON: Used to manage access and permissions to the google services, google auth, sheets etc.

 ## Features